 03 June 2021

-This type of spam is called smishing, which is a practice widely used by fraudsters by pretending to be a reputable company sending urgent SMS’ to their clients.
+This type of spam is called Smishing.
+It is a practice widely used by fraudsters by pretending to be a reputable company who send you an urgent SMS.
 Upon clicking on this link, you’ll be redirected to what appears to be the website of the reputable company when in fact it is a fake site set up to steal your credentials.
 Many companies including GO have issued warnings about this scam and this week the Malta Police force have also issued articles and further information on how to prevent getting scammed.

 Besides this, we’d also like to let you know about another type of SMS attack.
 When one clicks on the fraudulent link in the SMS, there is also the possibility of being infected with a malware (software designed to damage or gain unauthorized access to your device) called Flubot.
 This will auto install the malware in your device and start sending SMS’ without your knowledge.
 You’ll end up with your credit depleted in a few minutes or receive a much higher bill than usual at the end of the month when it’s too late.